 The Greek poet Archilochus once said, "The fox knows many things, but the hedgehog knows one big thing.''
 I've always viewed myself more as a fox than a hedgehog.
 My PhD research largely focused on methods for performing population viability analysis (Conservation Biology), I then worked for 2&1/2 years at the Northwest Indian Fisheries Commission (Fisheries) in Olympia, WA, followed by 10 years as a wildlife biometrician with the Minnesota Department of Natural Resources.
 A common theme throughout my research has been the use of quantitative methods to make conclusions from what often tends to be messy data.

 Currently, I have students developing methods for modeling regime shifts in shallow lakes, evaluating camera-based study designs for monitoring multiple carnivore species, and exploring the distribution, habitat use, and migration of sandhill cranes that breed in MN.
+I am also serving as a lead-PI on a project aimed at developing cost-effective methods for surveying zebra mussels in newly infected lakes.
 Although I'm open to working on a variety of problems, much of my past research has tended to fall into one of 5 main categories:

 - Population dynamic models (with an emphasis on population viability analysis)

 - Home Range Estimation